-“Book objects in general really arrest the attention,” says Sarah Kortemeier, library director at the University of Arizona Poetry Center.
+“Book objects in general really arrest the attention,” says Sarah Kortemeier, library director at the University of Arizona Poetry Center, part of the College of Humanities.
 “They exist to surprise us.
 When you open the box ‘Tem’ is in, you have to stop and critically evaluate each role in the process.”

 “Do I want to read the full poems first?
 Do I want to pick up the gems and compare them?
 Do I want to let a single word in Arabic resonate in my brain?”
 Kortemeier asks.
 “There are different ways to read this object, and that is the point.
 You end up making almost archaeological discoveries in the act of reading, and that enacts the content of this piece, which is about uncovering hidden mythologies.”

 Only 25 copies of “Tem” exist, and one of those copies is preserved in the Poetry Center’s L.R.
 Benes Rare Book Room.
 The collection holds over 3,000 items, ranging from historic treasures like a first edition of T.S.
 Eliot’s “The Waste Land,” to ephemera such as Robert Frost’s Christmas cards — as well as poetry objects like “Tem.”